jump-dev/JuMP.jl/docs/src/manual/variables.md

 julia> @variable(model, x[A])
 1-dimensional DenseAxisArray{VariableRef,1,...} with index sets:
     Dimension 1, 1:2
-And data, a 2-element Array{VariableRef,1}:
+And data, a 2-element Vector{VariableRef}:
  x[1]
  x[2]
 ```